 Everyone wants to have the healthiest pregnancy possible.
 Start by consulting with your obstetrician to determine what type of exercise is safe for you throughout the course of your pregnancy, and make a workout plan that fits into your lifestyle and fitness goals.

 Adjust your exercise plan based on what’s comfortable for you at each stage of your pregnancy.
+Second and third trimester workouts can vary.
 Wellness of mind and spirit are just as important as physical health, so be sure to leave time for self-care as well.
 Before you know it you’ll be holding your new bundle of joy!